howardkyu/Lightrail-API-V2-Docs/docs/home.md

 #### Rail: Lightrail
 A source with `"rail": "lightrail"` means the value is stored in Lightrail and is represented by a ValueStore object.

-**ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits or points, or a promotional offer for a discount, are stored as ValueStores.
+**ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits / loyalty points, or a promotional offer, are stored as ValueStores.
 ValueStores are created from a template called Programs.

 **Programs:** A Program defines default properties for the ValueStores created from them.
 A ValueStore can be thought of as an instance of the value, and the Program defines its rules.
 For example, a Gift Card Program might determine that the currency is USD and that all cards must be between $0-1000.
 The ValueStore would be a Gift Card with a unique code to access it.
 Programs also determine how ValueStores are accessed.